openforcefield/open-forcefield-tools/README.md

 * Note: `MeasuredPhysicalProperty` and `ComputedPhysicalProperty` are being merged together into `PhysicalProperty`

-An example of creating a `Physical Property`:
+An example of creating a `PhysicalProperty`:

 ```python
 # Define mixture